-Prior to his joining the faculty of Seton Hall Law, Mr. Fishman was nominated by President Barack Obama in June 2009 to serve as the United States Attorney for the District of New Jersey.
-He held the position for seven and a half years upon being confirmed unanimously by the U.S. Senate on October 7, 2009, and sworn in on October 14, 2009.
+He is a partner in the White Collar, Complex Litigation and Appellate groups at Arnold & Porter Kaye Scholer LLP and heads the Crisis Management and Strategic Response team at the firm.
+Prior to that, Mr. Fishman served as the United States Attorney for the District of New Jersey for seven and a half years.
+He was nominated for that position by President Barack Obama in June 2009; he was confirmed unanimously by the U.S. Senate on October 7, 2009, and sworn in on October 14, 2009.
 He resigned as U.S. Attorney on March 10, 2017.

 As U.S. Attorney, Mr. Fishman was responsible for overseeing all federal criminal investigations and prosecutions in New Jersey, including matters involving national security; political corruption; healthcare, securities, mortgage and corporate fraud; gang violence; narcotics distribution; civil rights; tax evasion; and environmental crimes.
 He also was responsible for all affirmative and defensive civil litigation in New Jersey in which the federal government had an interest.
 As U.S. Attorney, he supervised an office with approximately 150 attorneys and 125 support personnel in Newark, Camden, and Trenton with an annual budget of approximately $31 million.